E3SM-Project/polaris/docs/design_docs/shared_steps.md

 ### Desired: Shared steps are set up once.

-Ideally, steps used by multiple test cases should be run once per invocation of `polaris setup` or `polaris suite`.
+Ideally, steps used by multiple test cases should be set up once per invocation of `polaris setup` or `polaris suite`.
 This requirement may be dropped since step set up is not generally resource intensive.

 ### Requirement: Shared steps are run once.

-Shared steps should be run once per invocation of `polaris serial` or `polaris parallel`.
+Shared steps should be run once per invocation of `polaris serial` or `polaris run`.

 ### Requirement: Shared steps are run before steps that depend on their output.